 Living at home as you age requires careful consideration and planning.
 Learn how you can make some changes to help maintain your independence.

 Many older adults want to "age in place" - stay in their own homes as they get older - but may have concerns about safety, getting around, or other daily activities.
 A few changes could make your home easier and safer to live in and help you continue to live independently.

 Memorial Day Weekend Update

 While your Memorial Day weekend might be packed with family fun and summer activities—we also think it's important to pause the festivities in remembrance of the real meaning and history of Memorial Day.
 In honor of that sentiment, we would like to express gratitude to the sacrifice so many have made in service to our country.
 While we're pausing to honor the military personnel who’ve sacrificed their lives for our freedom, it's also a good time to note that some of our Armed Forces have been serving in some capacity while battling for the health of our nation during the Covid-19 pandemic.
 We are grateful for their courage and service!!

-Mobility City is now DuPage Mobility Group (DMG)
+We are now DuPage Mobility Group (DMG)

 A lot has changed since our business opened its doors in 2018.
 We are now taking the opportunity to evolve our brand in order to better communicate the breath of our expertise in the mobility equipment repair, rental and sales industry.
 DMG will continue to work hard to gain a deep understanding of our client's needs, to make sure all challenges are treated with urgency and respect, as we work relentlessly to exceed customer expectations.